Camper Guidelines & FAQs

 These steps will hopefully help you navigate with ease:

-1. Under View My Registrations - scroll to the bottom and location “Continue a Registration in Progress” and select “Continue application”
+1. Under View My Registrations - scroll to the bottom and locate “Continue a Registration in Progress” and select “Continue application”

 4. Under Camp Store & Canteen Deposit, select the desired amount to deposit